GloFori/DPFairFormer/README.md

 Official implementation for **DPFairFormer**, a polarity-aware signed graph learning model for mitigating degree-polarity bias in signed link sign prediction.

-The repository contains the cleaned model code and the processed datasets used by the paper.
-Early exploratory scripts, rebuttal-only experiments, checkpoints, logs, and figure-generation files are intentionally omitted.

 ## Requirements

 ```bash
 pip install -r requirements.txt
 ```

-The core training path uses PyTorch, NumPy, SciPy, scikit-learn, PyYAML, and tqdm.
-It does not require PyTorch Geometric.

 ## Repository Structure